 “Westworld” explored what might happen if the virtual people, who were created to emulate humans, figured out they were abused.
-To be realistic, these creations would need to emulate pain, suffering and the full gambit of emotions, and it is certainly a remote possibility that they might overcome their programing.
+To be realistic, these creations would need to emulate pain, suffering and the full gambit of emotions, and it is certainly a remote possibility that they might overcome their programming.

 However, another possibility is that people fully immersed in god mode may not be able to differentiate between what they can do in a virtual world and a real one.
 That could result in some nasty behaviors in the real world.

-I do think we’ll find there will be a clear delineation between people who want to create viable worlds and treat those worlds beneficially, and those that want to create worlds that allow them to explore their twisted fantasies and secret desires.
+I do think we’ll find there will be a clear delineation between people who want to create viable worlds and treat those worlds beneficially and those that want to create worlds that allow them to explore their twisted fantasies and secret desires.

-This might be a way to determine if someone has the right personality to be a leader, because abusing power will be so easy to do in a virtual world, and a tendency to abuse power should be a huge red flag for anyone moving into management.
+This might be a way to determine if someone has the right personality to be a leader because abusing power will be so easy to do in a virtual world, and a tendency to abuse power should be a huge red flag for anyone moving into management.

-We are likely still decades away from this capability but we should begin to think about the limitations of using this technology for entertainment so we don’t create a critical mass of people who view others no differently than the virtual people they abuse in the twisted worlds they will create.
+We are likely still decades away from this capability, but we should begin to think about the limitations of using this technology for entertainment so we don’t create a critical mass of people who view others no differently than the virtual people they abuse in the twisted worlds they will create.